silverace71/pouter/README.md

 # pouter
-If you dont have ethernet ports in your house, but you do have wifi.
-This gives you ethernet ports.
+If you dont have ethernet ports in your house, but you do have wifi, a pi, and a network switch.
+This gives you ethernet ports (and a subnet).